 - 1. Select a time frame from the time frame list. - 2.
-Check the weekday boxes below to choose the specific weekdays.

-- 3. Select a time mode, Day, Night or Time.
+Check the weekday boxes below to choose the specific weekdays. - 3.
+Select a time mode, Day, Night or Time.
 Under Time mode, specify the start time (hour:minute) and the time duration (hour:minute) to activate the schedule triggered features.
-The setting range for the time duration is from 00:00 to 168:59. - 4.
-Click on Save to save the setup.
-Alternatively, click on Delete to delete a chosen time frame.
+The setting range for the time duration is from 00:00 to 168:59. - Click on Save to apply and store the settings.
+Alternatively, click on Delete to remove the highlighted time frame.